 - Just received your driver’s license

-If you’re a high risk driver, you can still find auto insurance.
-There are auto insurance companies, like Direct, that specialize in, or offer high risk auto insurance .
-Even if your driving record is less than perfect, you should still compare prices to find the most affordable car insurance.
+Some high risk drivers have found it difficult to find auto insurance that meets their coverage AND budgetary needs.
+There are auto insurance companies, like Direct Auto & Life Insurance, that specialize in and offer high risk auto insurance.
+Even if your driving record is less than perfect, you should still compare auto insurance quotes to find the most affordable car insurance.